James B. Edwards College of Dental Medicine

 Emphasis is placed on training clinicians who are competent in all aspects of endodontics, so that they will be eligible for certification by the American Board of Endodontics.
 Candidates will also be required to complete an M.S.D.
 (Master of Science in Dentistry - College of Dental Medicine) program with an additional curriculum of core courses in the biomedical sciences.
 The curriculum is flexible enough to accommodate candidates desiring private practice as well as those interested in academics and research.

 The M.S.D. program is completed simultaneously with the clinical Certificate program, and there is no option for a Certificate only program.
-The combined M.S.D. and Certificate program is twenty-six (26) months in duration and is the only track available.
-New students are expected to begin their program on June 16, 2014 and no provision is made for other than full time participation in the postdoctoral endodontic program.
+The combined M.S.D. and Certificate program is twenty-six (26) months duration and is the only track available.
+New students are expected to begin their program on June 13, 2016 and no provision is made for other than full time participation in the postdoctoral endodontic program.

 Admission Criteria for the Postdoctoral Endodontic Program:

 At least three (3) letters of recommendation should be requested.
-One of these letters must be submitted by an endodontic faculty member from the applicant’s dental school.
+One of these letters must be submitted by the Dean from the applicant’s undergraduate dental school.
 All letters should be sent directly to MUSC, with a business card attached to the recommendation and the sealed outside flap of the envelope signed by the sender.

 It is the policy of the Medical University of South Carolina not to discriminate on the basis of race, creed, national origin or sex in its admissions, employment and other educational activities and programs.